UnitVectorY-Labs/crossfiresyncrun-tofu/README.md

 # crossfiresyncrun-tofu

-This OpenTofu module is used for deploying crossfiresyncrun to GCP.
+A module for OpenTofu that deploys crossfiresyncrun to GCP Cloud Run, along with configuring essential services including Firestore and Pub/Sub.

 ## Usage